 The process of building connections with prospective students may feel more like an art than a precise science, but with CRM, it’s possible to shift that balance.

 Consider what an ideal series of interactions with a prospective student would look like.
 At a basic level, it would involve reaching out to them soon after they express an interest in your institution.
-It would also mean following up with them enough times to offer assistance with any obstacles they are experiencing during the enrolment journey, but not so many times that they feel undue pressure.
+It would also mean following up with them enough times to offer assistance with any obstacles they are experiencing during the enrollment journey, but not so many times that they feel undue pressure.